We are working to reform our gun laws. Please join us.

 Require universal background checks

 Background checks prevent criminals and people with serious mental illness from buying guns.
 That's why a background check should be required for every gun sale.
 81% of Oregonians support universal background checks on all gun sales.
-Ask your legislators in Salem to require universal background checks: vote YES on SB 700.
-This is a terrific bill that we strongly support.
+Ask your legislators in Salem to require universal background checks.
+This is a terrific reform that we strongly support.